travelgateX/documentation-site/content/legacy/docs/hotel/methods/Avail.md

 In the case  the client doesn't want to display the options in a status RQ, we can filter the options as long as the supplier specifies the status and the <OnRequest> tag is set in AvailRQ.
-In case the supplier doesn't specify the status, the element AllowOnRequest in [StaticConfigurationRS Description](/docs/hotel/DSF/StaticConfiguration) needs to be set as FALSE.
+In case the supplier doesn't specify the status, the element AllowOnRequest in [MetaData](https://docs.travelgatex.com/legacy/docs/hotel/methods/metadata/) needs to be set as FALSE.